Two scrapbooks containing newspaper and magazine clippings which trace the lives of the Dionne quintuplets from 1934-1970.

 Stowell, Thomas Pollard

-Typescript lectures given during seances held under the supervision of medium Thomas Lacey in Waterloo and Kitchener from 1934 to 1951.
+Typescript lectures given during séances held under the supervision of medium Thomas Lacey in Waterloo, Kitchener, and Hamilton from 1934 to 1951.
+Some lectures and a press clipping featuring a letter to the editor against capital punishment written by Thomas Lacey are contained within a scrapbook.
 Lectures range from various topics including life and death, peace, Gandhi, and spiritualism.

 Fonds consists of one print of a work by Thomas Austen Brown.
 The drawing shows ships in the water at night underneath a moon.
 Signed by the artist.